-An exhibit featuring stories of maritime history from diverse perspectives can now be seen throughout the grounds of the Museum.
+An exhibit featuring stories of maritime history from diverse perspectives will be installed throughout the grounds of Mystic Seaport Museum this week.

-The exhibit, part of the Museum’s Diversity, Equity, Accessibility, and Inclusion initiative, explains how greatly African American and Indigenous people were harmed by colonization and slavery and how they persevered and contributed significantly to maritime history.
+The exhibit, part of the Museum’s Diversity, Equity, Accessibility, and Inclusion initiative, will explain how greatly African American and Indigenous people were harmed by colonization and slavery and how they persevered and not only survived but they contributed significantly to maritime history.

 Unfortunately, these stories have not been widely told before now, Gomes said.